antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russian', max-tokens => 300);
 ```
 ```
-# **Ingredients:**
+# Certainly!
+One classic salad from Russian cuisine is **"Olivier Salad"** (also known as Russian Salad).
+It's very popular in Russia and often served during celebrations.
 #
-# * 1 head of cabbage (chopped)
-# * 2 carrots (grated)
-# * 1 cucumber (chopped)
-# * 1/2 red onion (chopped)
-# * 1/2 cup of mayonnaise
-# * 1/4 cup of sour cream
-# * Salt and pepper to taste
+# ### Olivier Salad Recipe
 #
+# #### Ingredients:
+# - 4 medium potatoes
+# - 3 medium carrots
-# **Instructions:**
+# - 4 eggs
+# - 200 grams (about 7 oz) cooked chicken breast or boiled bologna (you can also use ham or boiled beef)
+# - 1 cup canned peas (drained)
+# - 3-4 pickles (dill or sweet, depending on preference)
+# - 1 small onion (optional)
+# - 1 cup mayonnaise
+# - Salt and black pepper to taste
 #
+# #### Instructions:
-# 1. In a large bowl, combine the cabbage, carrots, cucumber, and onion.
+# 1. **Boil the vegetables and eggs**:
-# 2. In a small bowl, whisk together the mayonnaise, sour cream, salt, and pepper.
-# 3. Pour the dressing over the salad and toss to coat.
-# 4. Serve immediately or chill for later.
+#    - Boil potatoes and carrots until tender but firm (about 20-25 minutes).
+Let them cool.
+#    - Hard boil the eggs (about 10 minutes), then cool and peel.
 #
-# **Tips:**
+# 2. **Chop ingredients**:
+#    - Dice the boiled potatoes, carrots, eggs, and pickles into small cubes.
+#    - Cut the cooked chicken or bologna into small cubes as well.
+#    - Finely chop the onion if using.
 #
-# * For a more flavorful salad, add some chopped fresh herbs, such as dill or parsley.
-# * You can also add some protein to the salad, such as shredded chicken or crumbled bacon.
-# * If you don't have any sour cream on hand, you can use yogurt or even just milk to thin out the mayonnaise.
-# * This salad is best served cold, so make sure to chill it for at least a few hours before serving.
+# 3. **Mix the salad**:
+#    - In a large bowl, combine the diced potatoes, carrots, eggs, pickles, chicken, peas, and onion.
+#    - Add mayonnaise and mix gently but thoroughly until all ingredients are coated.
+#    - Season with salt and pepper to taste.
 ```

 --------